 - 2. On the initial node, modify the DMF dmf.conf configuration file as follows: - Set the MAX_MS_RESTARTS parameter in the appropriate drive group stanzas to 0 so that DMF will not restart the mounting service. - Set the DUMP_INVENTORY_COPY parameter to use only a DMF HA administrative filesystem on a different disk than the live inventory created above.
 If the live inventory in /dmf/home/site_specific/xfsdump is lost, you can then recreate it from the inventory backup in DUMP_INVENTORY_COPY.
-For example, you could create the directory /dmf/journal/site_specific/inventory_copy for use in DUMP_INVENTORY_COPY. - If you are using OpenVault, set the MSG_DELAY parameter in the drivegroup stanzas to a value of slightly more than 2 minutes.
+For example, you could create the directory /dmf/journal/site_specific/inventory_copy for use in DUMP_INVENTORY_COPY. - If you are using OpenVault, set the MSG_DELAY parameter in the drivegroup stanzas to a value of slightly more than 2 minutes. - Set the SERVER_NAME parameter to the HA virtual hostname (rather than the output of the hostname(1) command) for the base object - If using the DMF Parallel Data Mover Option: - Create node objects for each server in the HA cluster - Set the HA_VIRTUAL_HOSTNAME parameter for potential DMF server nodes to the same virtual hostname used for SERVER_NAME in the base object.
+Parallel data mover nodes should not define this parameter.

-For more information, see the dmf.conf(5) man page and the DMF Administrator's Guide for SGI InfiniteStorage.
+For more information, see the dmf.conf(5) man page and the DMF 4 Administrator's Guide for SGI InfiniteStorage.

 - 3. Copy the DMF configuration file (/etc/dmf/dmf.conf) from the initial node to all of the other DMF servers in the Heartbeat cluster. - 4.
-Disable the automatic start of DMF during boot on all DMF server nodes in the Heartbeat cluster:
+Disable the automatic start of DMF and DMF services during boot on all DMF server nodes in the Heartbeat cluster:

-chkconfig -s dmf off
+dmfserver# chkconfig -s dmf off dmfserver# chkconfig -s dmfservices off